A step-by-step workflow to extract the genuine circular dichroism of thin films: Background on circular dichroism spectroscopy and measurement artifacts

 In practice, however, anisotropic thin films present additional challenges.
-Depolarization, scattering, and linear anisotropies are all embedded in the full Mueller matrix, and extracting reliable information requires measurement of multiple matrix elements.
+Depolarization, scattering, and linear anisotropies are all embedded in the full Mueller matrix, and extracting solid information requires measurement of multiple matrix elements.
 Partial measurements are generally insufficient because no single Mueller matrix element can be uniquely assigned to CD when LDLB are intrinsically coupled \cite{takechi2011chiroptical}.
 This limitation is exacerbated in thin film systems whereby they are compounded by structural anisotropy, surface reflections, and scattering, that can introduce additional polarization distortions that can complicate the interpretation of the measured signal.

-Although full Mueller polarimetry can, in principle, disentangle these contributions, such approaches are experimentally demanding and not always accessible.
-Consequently, whereas the Stokes-Mueller formalism provides a rigorous theoretical framework for identifying the linear artifacts in CD measurements, its full experimental implementation is often impractical for routine measurements of anisotropic thin films.
-To address this limitation, we adopt a more experimentally accessible strategy based on a two-stage workflow.
-Specifically, we combine front/back acquisition with rotational CD measurements to isolate and diagnose linear anisotropy contributions in the measured spectra.
-These complementary measurements do not require full Mueller polarimetry, providing a practical approach for disentangling genuine CD signals.
+Although full Mueller polarimetry can, in principle, disentangle these contributions by simultaneously quantifying birefringence, diattenuation, depolarization, and optical activity, such measurements become essential only when a rigorous quantitative decomposition of the polarization response is required \cite{arwin2021optical}.
+Consequently, despite rigorous framework provided by the Stokes-Mueller formalism, its full experimental implementation is often impractical for routine measurements of anisotropic thin films because of the associated instrumental complexity, measurement time, and data analysis requirements.
+To address this limitation, we adopt a more experimentally accessible strategy based on a two-step workflow.
+Specifically, we combine front/back acquisition with rotational CD measurements to reduce and diagnose linear anisotropy contributions in the measured spectra.
+These complementary measurements do not require full Mueller polarimetry, providing a practical approach for disentangling corrected CD signals.